 Preparing your workforce: IIoT requires IT/OT talent convergence

-November 1, 2016 by Paul Brooks and Brian Fortney Rockwell Automation
+By Paul Brooks and Brian Fortney Rockwell Automation

 Nov.
 1, 2016 – The adoption of the Industrial Internet of Things (IIoT) has manufacturers buzzing over improved connectivity and information sharing.
 But when a network issue arises, the last thing you want is to have your information technology (IT) and operations technology (OT) departments confused about where the responsibility lies to fix the problem.